Wominjeka

 Changes to Palliative Care medication supply

-Medicare Benefits Schedule changes - Advance Care Planning
+Medicare Benefits Schedule (MBS) changes: Advance Care Planning

-GPs and other medical practitioners can better support their patients with advance care planning under new Medicare Benefits Schedule (MBS) Level E consultation items.
-Level E consultations of 60 minutes or longer allow time to support patients with their advance care planning and improve care outcomes.
+GPs and other medical practitioners can better support their patients with advance care planning and improve care outcomes under the Medicare Benefits Schedule (MBS) Level E consultation items (60 minutes or longer).
 More information.

 MyMedicare

-MyMedicare is a new voluntary patient registration model designed to formalise the relationship between patients, their general practice, general practitioner and primary care teams.
-When you register in MyMedicare, your general practice will be notified that you have chosen them as your regular care team.
+Registering in MyMedicare will notify your general practice that you have chosen them as your regular care team.
 Additional funding will be available from the government to help them provide the care you need.
 See the benefits of registering as a MyMedicare patient here.
 If you choose not to register in MyMedicare, you can continue to access the same quality of care from your healthcare providers.
 Start the registration process here or ask your practice to register you in MyMedicare.

 Victorian Virtual Emergency Department (VVED)